Texas Monthly: Subject matter

-Texas Monthly takes as its premise that Texas began as a distinctive place and remains so.
-It is the self-appointed arbiter of all things culturally Texan, with past articles on Texas BBQ, the Texas Rangers (including Joaquin Jackson's famous 1994 cover appearance), and Texas musicians.
+Texas Monthly assumes that Texas has always been, and still is, a distinctive place.
+It has made itself the arbiter of all things culturally Texan, publishing articles on Texas barbecue, the Texas Rangers (including Joaquin Jackson's famous 1994 cover appearance), and Texas musicians.

 Texas Monthlys annual "Bum Steer Awards" poke fun at Texas politicians and policies, odd Texas-related news items and personalities from the previous year.
 Anna Nicole Smith (prior to her death) was a perennial "winner".
 Other Bum Steer "Hall of Famers" include Ross Perot, Tom DeLay, and Jessica Simpson.
 It releases biennial lists with explanations of the "Ten Best" and "Ten Worst" Texas state legislators.

 Since the establishment of the magazine, barbecue enthusiasts have been among the Texas Monthly staff.
 The magazine's first article about barbecue in Texas was published in 1973.
 The magazine often ranks what it considers to be the best barbecue restaurants in Texas.
 Calvin Trillin of The New Yorker said in 2008 that East Texas barbecue often did not interest the Austin-based staff of the Texas Monthly, who were more focused on Central Texas barbecue.
 Texas Monthly's rankings are considered authoritative and their release is an annual event in Texas barbecue.

 In December 2021, the magazine signed a three-year first-look deal with HBO and HBO Max.

 Awards

+In February 2026, Texas Monthly contributor Elliott Woods won the 2025 George Polk Award for Magazine Reporting for a two-part series that explored a 2022 immigration-related disaster that left 53 migrants dead in San Antonio.
+Later that year, in May 2026, senior editor Aaron Parsley won Texas Monthly its first Pulitzer Prize.
+Parsley's award-winning entry, a first-person account of his family's experience and loss during the July 2025 Central Texas floods, won in the feature writing category.

-The magazine has received fourteen National Magazine Awards:
+The magazine has also received fourteen National Magazine Awards: